MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 Only resources that have advanced or complex validation requirements need to implement the **Test** operation themselves.

 Use the `dsc resource test` command to invoke the operation.
-DSC returns data that includes:
+DSC returns the following data:

-- The desired state for the instance.
+- The desired state for the instance
-- The actual state of the instance.
+- The actual state of the instance
-- Whether the instance is in the desired state.
+- Whether the instance is in the desired state
-- The list of properties that aren't in the desired state.
+- The list of properties that aren't in the desired state

 For example, you can test whether a specific registry key exists: